-I found the sign up process itself easy enough, you just answer a few simple questions and confirm your email address.
-This is important because instead of having a list of surveys on ACOP.com, they send you email invites for surveys they think you might qualify for based on the information you give them at sign up.
+I found the signup process itself easy enough, you just answer a few simple questions and confirm your email address.
+This is important because instead of having a list of surveys on ACOP.com, they send you email invites for surveys they think you could qualify for based on the information you give them at sign up.

-There are 3 ways that you can earn some extra money at American Consumer Opinion.
-These include the following…
+There are 3 ways you can earn some extra money at American Consumer Opinion:

-So it looks like answering consumer surveys is the main way to earn money.
-They pay out quite well compared to most survey sites out there.
+It looks like answering consumer surveys is the main way to earn money.
+They payout quite well compared to most survey sites out there.
 Typically you can expect $4-$12 per survey which could take you 30 minutes to an hour to complete.

-Ocassionally they have longer, more detailed research projects you can take part in and earn up to $50 but these are few and far between.
+Occasionally they have longer, more detailed research projects you can take part in and earn up to $50 but these are very few and far between.

 You will have the opportunity to evaluate new products and new product ideas as well as optimize existing products and packaging designs.

-Ocassionally you’ll get an email inviting you to watch a short commercial and share your thoughts about it.
-There doesn’t seem to be too many of these form what I’ve heard but are fun and easy to do if you can get them.
+Sometimes you might get an email inviting you to watch a short commercial and share your thoughts about it.
+There doesn’t seem to be too many of these from what I’ve heard but are fun and easy to do if you can get them.

 It doesn’t look like you can earn points for referring your friends at the moment, but they do have an affiliate program where you earn $1 for each person that signs up under link, as long as they’re from the UK, US, Canada, Germany or France.

 Here’s a quick video I thought you might find helpful.
 It runs through some of the basics of the site and how to get the most out of your membership: